sensu/sensu-docs/content/sensu-go/6.7/sensu-plus.md

 {{< /language-toggle >}}

-If you prefer, you can configure your Sumo Logic HTTP Logs and Metrics Source URL as a [secret][6] with Sensu's built-in [`env` secrets provider][7] to avoid exposing the URL in your handler definition.
+If you prefer, you can configure your Sumo Logic HTTP Logs and Metrics Source URL as a [secret][6] with Sensu's [`Env` secrets provider][7] to avoid exposing the URL in your handler definition.
 This example shows the same definition with the URL referenced as a secret instead:

 {{< language-toggle >}}